Order allocation, rack allocation and rack sequencing for pickers in a mobile rack environment: Formulation - picker rack sequencing

-As commented above our formulation (Equations~(\ref{req1})-(\ref{req12})) assumes that each rack visits the picker only once.
+As commented above PRSF assumes that each rack visits the picker only once.
 To remove this assumption let $M$ be the maximum number of rack revisits (so the number of return visits after the first visit) allowed.
 Then essentially we create $M$ copies of each of the racks, but link together the number of units of each product taken at each visit.

 More formally first recall that $K=|R^*|$ and let $L \leftarrow K$.
 Without loss of generality label the (uncopied) racks in $R^*$ as $r=1,\ldots,L$.
 Let the copies of rack $r$ be racks $r+mL, m=1,\ldots,M$.
 Each copy of rack $r$ has the same inventory position as the original (uncopied) rack, i.e.~$s_{i,r+mL} = s_{ir}~m=1,\ldots,M,~\forall i \in N^*,~r=1,\ldots,L$.
 Then as a result of this copying of racks we have that the set $R^*$ has been enlarged to contain both the initial set of racks and their copies so that we have $|R^*| = K \leftarrow (M+1)L$.